 They have made a commitment to take a look at what you have to offer by scanning your QR code; you should commit to providing them the best mobile-optimized experience.

-Working with The Usability People will ensure that the correct content is presented to the correct user, no matter the task, location, device or location!
+Working with The Usability People will ensure that the correct content is presented to the correct user, no matter the user, task, device or location!